montyplexer/qa-wolf-take-home/README.md

 QA Wolf Take-Home Coding Task

+This repo only contains the code segment of the assignment.

-Below are the instructions from QA Wolf:
+Below are the instructions directly from QA Wolf:

 # 🐺 QA Wolf Take Home Assignment